 If you are over 75 when you die, we cannot pay this lump sum due to tax rules.
-In that case, the pension payroll provider will pay any outstanding balance annually in arrears to your nominee(s) as a pension until the fiveyear period has expired.
+So the pension payroll provider will pay any outstanding balance annually in arrears to your nominee(s) as a pension until the five-year period has expired.